blbadger/blbadger.github.io/neural-networks.md

 ![fashion MNIST]({{https://blbadger.github.io}}/neural_networks/Fashion_mnist.png)

-AlexNet achieves a ~72% accuracy rate on this dataset with no tuning or other modifications, although it trains much slower than the deep network as it has many more parameters (over ten million in this case) than the deep network (~180,000).
+AlexNet achieves a ~72% accuracy rate on this dataset with no tuning or other modifications, although it trains much slower than the deep network as it has many more parameters (>10,000,000) than the deep network (~180,000).

 We may observe a model's attribution on the inputs from this dataset as well in order to understand how a trained model arrives at its conclusion.
 Here we have our standard model architecture and we compute the gradientxinput